 Chris Flanders (Associate Professor, Abilene Christian)

-Danny Reese (Missionary, Angola) Nick Faris (MDiv) Stephen Mead (MDiv student, Abilene Christian University)
+Danny Reese (Missionary, Angola) Nick Faris (MDiv, Director - Thoracic Oncology, Memphis, TN) Stephen Mead (MDiv student, Abilene Christian University)

 John Barton (Pepperdine University) Shawn Daggett (Harding University) Stan Granberg (Kairos) Gary Green (Abilene Christian University) Sonny Guild (Abilene Christian University) Dale Hawley (University of Wisconsin - Stout) Mark Hooper (Missions Resource Network) Kendi Howells Douglas (Johnson University - Florida) Evertt Huffard (Harding School of Theology) Gary Jackson (Harding University) Ben Langford (Oklahoma Christian University) Earl Lavender (Lipscomb University) Doug Priest (Christian Missionary Fellowship) Bill Richardson (Harding University) Rochelle Scheuermann (Wheaton College Graduate School) Kent Smith (Abilene Christian University) Michael Sweeney (Emmanuel Christian Seminary) Richard Trull Jr. (Faulkner University) Gailyn Van Rheenen (Mission Alive) Bob Waldron (Missions Resource Network)

 The Missio Dei Foundation (MDF) is a nonprofit enterprise founded in 2009 to further reflection on the theology and practice of mission among the churches of the Stone-Campbell Restoration Movement and promote an inclusive missiological discourse.

 MDF Board of Directors

-John Barton (Pepperdine University) Paul Chimhungwe (African Christian College) Chris Flanders (Abilene Christian University) Ben Langford (Oklahoma Christian University) Jaro Marcin (Eastern European Mission) Greg McKinzie (PhD candidate, Fuller Theological Seminary; Lipscomb University) Yukikazu Obata (Ibaraki Christian University) Amanda Pittman (Abilene Christian University) Martin Rodriguez (PhD candidate, Fuller Theological Seminary; Pepperdine University)
+John Barton (Pepperdine University) Paul Chimhungwe (African Christian College) Chris Flanders (Abilene Christian University) Ben Langford (Oklahoma Christian University) Jaro Marcin (Eastern European Mission) Greg McKinzie (PhD candidate, Fuller Theological Seminary; Lipscomb University) Janine Morgan (Abilene Christian University) Yukikazu Obata (Ibaraki Christian University) Amanda Pittman (Abilene Christian University) Martin Rodriguez (Azusa Pacific University)